alex-w-hunt/CTF_Writeups/Hack The Box/Administrator.md

 SMB         10.10.11.42     445    DC               SYSVOL          READ            Logon server share
 ```

-None of this returned anything interesting.
 At this point, it felt like time to start looking for privilege escalation vectors while logged into the Olivia account.
 Initially, I ran through a lot of the standard checks— looking for services with interesting permissions, looking for custom software, checking user and group privileges, among other things.
 However, something I can take away from this box is that if you have access to run BloodHound in an AD environment, do it right away as it would have saved me some time here.

 I eventually uploaded a legacy BloodHound executable via WinRM, and then executed it to collect AD information.
 ```